ISSArt-LLC/ISSArt-LLC.github.io/posts/2016-06-06-saas-application-development-java.md

 #### Efficiency:

 The whole idea behind SaaS is efficiency.
 The developer only has to build and maintain one application running in a cloud environment that they have to specify, maintain and control.
 The benefits to the end user is a very convenient “pay as you go” model that requires no in-house hardware or IT team.
-Licenses don’t have to be maintained, equipment doesn’t depreciate, and applications can be scaled up or down or switched without huge capital considerations.
+Licenses don't have to be maintained, equipment doesn't depreciate, and applications can be scaled up or down or switched without huge capital considerations.

 Of course, to achieve maximum efficiency the initial architecture must properly consider and provide for many factors, including multi-tenancy, partitionability, and dynamic scalability.